AdBusterOfficial/Adbuster--WinApp/labs/hybrid/CEPA_Context_Aware_Engine.md

 ### 📘 CEPA_Context_Aware_Engine.md

-# 🟦 CEPA MASTER v13 — Context‑Aware Behaviour Engine
+# 🟦 CEPA Logic PRO v13 — Context‑Aware Behaviour Engine

-CEPA MASTER v13 is not a simple volume regulator.
+CEPA Logic PRO v13 is not a simple volume regulator.
 It is a full behavioural engine that reacts to audio **based on context**, not just loudness.
 Hybrid Engine v13 uses DSP + ML + CEPA layers to understand *what* is happening in the audio and respond accordingly.

 ---

-## 🟩 Context Layers Used by CEPA MASTER v13
+## 🟩 Context Layers Used by CEPA Logic PRO v13

 ### 🔹 ML Context (AD / MUSIC / NORMAL)
 CEPA receives machine‑learning flags: